rakeshelamaran98/HacktoberFest2020/README.md

 Anyone can contribute in any Domain as you wish.Not find what you are looking?

-- Create a new folder
+- Create a new folder:
+   - cd HacktoberFest2020/
+   - Click Add File
+   - Name your folder
+        `/test`
+   - Name your file
+        `/test/resources`
-- Give Suitable title
+- Give Suitable title to your folder and file
-- Add Resources
+- Add your Resources

-Author will sort and merge accordingly
+📌Author will sort and merge accordingly

+---